volta-cli/rfcs/text/0000-helpful-error-messages.md

 # Critique
 [critique]: #critique

+## Voice

-The primary point of critique is with the exact voice and style we want to use for the error messages.
+The primary point of critique is with the exact voice we want to use for the error messages.
 There are two extremes we could take, though this proposal is for doing a middle-ground that hopefully gets the benefits of each without significant drawbacks.

 On the one hand, we could argue that since Notion is a CLI tool, and many of the commands (e.g. `npm run ...`) will be run by automated scripts, we should keep the error messages as concise as possible.
 This prevents us from filling up logs with human-readable text, while still providing feedback in the form of an error code and short description.
 The issue with this is that Notion will also be used very often in non-automated contexts.
 Putting an extra step between the user and useful feedback hurts the user experience and makes it less likely for the helpful information to actually be of use.

 On the other hand, we could opt for extremely verbose error messages, in the vein of the compiler messages provided by [Elm](https://elm-lang.org).
 This has the benefit of being extremely friendly to the user in pointing them towards where their problem is, but is a lot of clutter.
 Additionally, while compile errors are a normal and expected part of development, errors in a tool like Notion should be rare and exceptional.
 While a compiler providing very verbose output to explain how to fix your code makes sense, it makes less sense for a tool that shouldn't be putting errors out anyway, to give that much detail all the time.

+## Style

+An additional point of critique is with the specific style used for the error messages.
+This includes:

+### Line Length

+We could have a fixed requirement that lines be a specific length and no longer, however this would require the error message author to know every possible value that a dynamic segment could take.
+Additionally, if the possible values of that segment change in the future, the error message would need to be updated to support the fixed line length.
+This could also lead to lines that appear too short, as the break needs to be done to accommodate a potentially longer dynamic segment.

+### Color

+We could make an argument for using more color, perhaps making the entire error description red (which is the approach used by [ember-cli](https://ember-cli.com/)).
+This would make the error even more explicit and visually distinctive.
+However, red on black (which is a common terminal background) can be difficult to read, and the goal is for the error messages to be readable and helpful.
+Additionally, having the message be red but then the calls to action in white provides a contrast that makes it somewhat ambiguous if the text is meant to supplement the error.

 # Unresolved questions
 [unresolved]: #unresolved-questions